Ruth Ross: Biography

 Ross was born in Whanganui, New Zealand, in 1920.
 She was educated at Clifton House and Wanganui Girls' College where she was head prefect.
 At Victoria University College, she studied european and colonial history along with english literature.
 New Zealand history was not taught at universities at this time but through her teachers, Frederick Wood and J. C. Beaglehole, her interest in the subject was sparked.

 In 1942, she started work as a research assistant at the Centennial branch of the Department of Internal Affairs.
 As staff left for war service she was given the project of creating a centennial atlas of New Zealand.
 She studied pre-1840 trade and settlement maps, furthering her interest in New Zealand history.
 Alongside her mapping work she wrote New Zealand's First Capital.
 Using old land claim files and the Native Land Court minute books she brought to light rich archives that had been disregarded and left in the General Assembly library attic.

 To add to her historical resources Ross went on a research mission to Auckland, the Bay of Islands, and Hokianga, networking with local historians and building up contacts through which she established a core of scholarly material that would provide the foundations of her research for the next forty years.
+This was at a time when conducting fieldwork was not seen as an academically rigorous method of historic research, Ross was inadvertently developing new methodologies through her work.

-In 1943, Ross married her first husband, Rex Whittington Burnard, a solicitor who died the following year.
+In 1943, Ross married her first husband, Rex Whittington Burnard, a solicitor who died the following year of Hodgkins disease.